Mariam22-kamal/banker-s-algorithim/README.md

-# banker-s-algorithim
-Sure, here's an example README file for the code:

 # Banker's Algorithm GUI

 This is a Python GUI application that implements the Banker's algorithm for deadlock prevention.
 The program allows the user to enter the following inputs: